Arnaiz23/TuManga/Documentation/Routes.md

 * Create the user admin automatically
 * No send the password_hash
 * Increase the number_sales of the products purchased
+* Get image
+    * .get /image/:id
+* Upload image
+    * .post /image/:id?
-* DeleteComments -> delete in the product
+    * id upload in a specific product
+* Search an user in admin ????